mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 # How to Replace Windows or macOS with Linux Mint

-This guide provides a beginner-friendly walkthrough for replacing your current operating system with Linux Mint.
+This guide provides a walkthrough for replacing your current operating system with Linux Mint.
 Following these steps will **erase your entire hard drive** and install Linux Mint as the only OS on your standard **Intel or AMD (x86_64) computer**.

 This guide does **not** cover installing on **ARM-based computers** (like Apple Silicon Macs).
 It is based on the official [Linux Mint Installation Guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/), a great resource for more advanced topics.